callumhackett/obsidian_polka_theme/README.md

 - [Execute Code](https://github.com/twibiral/obsidian-execute-code)
 - [Kanban](https://github.com/mgmeyers/obsidian-kanban)

+[Tell me](https://github.com/callumhackett/obsidian_polka_theme/issues) if I should support something else as well.

 ## CSS Snippets

-To choose your own accent color (or apply other modifications):
+To set your own accent color (or to apply other modifications):

 1. In a file explorer (not inside Obsidian), go to your main vault folder.
 2. From there, go to the `/.obsidian/snippets` folder and create a `.css` file with any name.
 3. Open the file and add your preferred styles.
-For replacing the accent color, you can use the template snippet below, substituting your own RGB values and `.theme-light` or `.theme-dark` as appropriate (if you're familiar with CSS, note that the RGB values here are not enclosed in brackets):
+4. (Optional) To replace the accent color, you can copy and paste the snippet below, substituting your own RGB values and using `.theme-light` or `.theme-dark` depending on the mode you want your change to apply to (if you're familiar with CSS, note that the RGB values here are not enclosed in brackets):
 ```
 .theme-dark {
   --accent-main: 225, 120, 255 !important;
 }
 ```
-4. In your main Obsidian settings, go to `Appearance > CSS snippets` and enable your file.
+5. In your main Obsidian settings, go to `Appearance > CSS snippets` and enable your file.
+If you don't see it, click the reload icon and it should appear.

 ## Notes

-Some UI features and community plugins may use whichever accent color is defined in your user settings under `Appearance > Accent color`, rather than the color associated with the theme, so you might want to change the color in your settings to reflect the current theme accent.
-If you find an inconsistency like this, [let me know through GitHub](https://github.com/callumhackett/obsidian_polka_theme) and I'll patch it.
+Some UI features and community plugins may use the accent color as defined in your user settings under `Appearance > Accent color`, rather than the accent color of the theme.
+To avoid clashes, you might want to change the color in your settings to match the theme accent.
+If you find a conflict like this, [let me know](https://github.com/callumhackett/obsidian_polka_theme/issues) and I'll patch it.
+Using CSS snippets is strictly for dabblers and should not be required for a good user experience.